 Nelkin's objection arises from interpreting the practical standpoint of deliberation as fundamentally opposed to the postulation of causal necessity in the world.
 But the practical standpoint of deliberation assumes no such thing.
-O'Neill insists that "the actions that agents perform assume a causally ordered and knowable world that provides the arena for action" (O'Neill 1989: 68) and Korsgaard helpfully lays out the structure of this practical standpoint: "the deliberating agent, employing reason practically, views the world ... as an expression of the wills of ... rational agents" (Korsgaard 1996: 173).5 The point here is not that one sees the world as free of causal influence when one views it from a practical standpoint, but rather that one sees its causal relations as tracing back to one's own, undetermined choices.
-Thus it is perfectly reasonable, even required, to take into account natural connections between one's actions and their effects, but it does not make sense, from the practical standpoint, to take into account natural connections between one's actions and their (sufficient) empirical causes.
+O'Neill insists that "the actions that agents perform assume a causally ordered and knowable world that provides the arena for action" (O'Neill 1989, p.
+68) and Korsgaard helpfully lays out the structure of this practical standpoint: "the deliberating agent, employing reason practically, views the world...as an expression of the wills of...rational agents" (Korsgaard 1996a, p.
+173).
+The point is not that one sees the world as free of causal influence when one views it from a practical standpoint, but rather that one sees its causal relations as tracing back to one's own, undetermined choices.
+It is perfectly reasonable, even required, to take into account natural connections between one's actions and their effects, but it does not make sense, from the practical standpoint, to take into account natural connections between one's actions and their (sufficient) empirical causes.

 Moreover, the way in which one takes into account natural connections is different, depending upon whether one is viewing the world from the practical or the theoretical standpoint.
-From the practical standpoint, the natural effects of pulling a fire alarm - panic, a rush of people to leave the building, etc. - are important reasons for or against action.
+From the practical standpoint, the natural effects of pulling a fire alarm-panic, a rush of people to leave the building, etc.-are important reasons for or against action.
 Similar judgments about the effects of pulling a fire alarm could be made from a theoretical standpoint, but here they would operate not as reasons for action but as explanations of events.
-From this theoretical standpoint, it might be relevant to ask not only about effects of pulling fire
+From this theoretical standpoint, it might be relevant to ask not only about effects of pulling fire alarms, but about the causes that lead people to pull them.
+But in the context of practical deliberation, the effects of sounding the alarm are considered only as the after-effects of one's action, after-effects that are important in deliberation because they are after-effects of one's action.
+Thus when deliberating, one views the world "under the idea of freedom."
+One then chooses among options, all of which are largely constituted by objects the scientific properties of which may be relevant to one's choice.
+But the fact that scientific considerations are relevant to choice does not change the fact that one chooses.